ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 <br>

 ## Address for accessing SmartCOOP front-end
-(Please click on link below // Don't copy & past link to browser copy & past link make shure that you refresh page beafore using dapp)
+Please click on link below // Don't copy & past link to browser.
+Or if you copy & past link to browser make shure that you refresh page beafore you use dapp.
 <hr>

 https://ilijapet.github.io/smartCOOP/client/